Looking back: the power of nostalgia in advertising

 Retro reigns true in the world of innovation

 The re-release of the classic Nokia 3310 phone is a perfect example of this.
-The mobile phone market today is vastly different from the one that existed two years ago and it’s unrecognisable from the first call made from a mobile phone by a Motorola employee in 1973.
-Today’s mobile phone does a lot more than simply make calls – we can bank online, surf the internet and even control the heating in our homes, all from a handheld device.
+The mobile phone market today is vastly different from the one that existed two years ago.
+It’s unrecognisable from the first call made from a mobile phone by a Motorola employee in 1973.
+Today’s mobile phone does a lot more than simply make calls.
+We can bank online, surf the internet and even control the heating in our homes, all from a handheld device.

 Even with such advancement, the re-release of a mobile phone relic was met with a wave of uncontrollable nostalgia.
 The reason for which is two-fold.
-Firstly, we tend to romanticise about the past because it’s something familiar, and unlike the present and future, we are firmly in control of the past’s narrative.
-Secondly, we’re all guilty of imposing a ‘the grass is greener’ outlook when remembering the past – it’s a time of less responsibility and lower living costs.
+Firstly, we tend to romanticise about the past because it’s something familiar.
+Unlike the present and future, we are firmly in control of the past’s narrative.
+Secondly, we’re all guilty of imposing a ‘the grass is greener’ outlook when remembering the past.
+It’s a time of less responsibility and lower living costs.

 Daily doses of nostalgia